pllimdahl/notes/General/general.md

 ```

 ### See TCP and UDP
-*This command shows all TCP and UDP connections*
+*Show all TCP and UDP connections*
 ```
 netstat -tupln
 ```